weaviate/weaviate-io/developers/weaviate/starter-guides/schema.md

 #### Replication

 Replication settings determine how many copies of the data are stored.
 For example, a replication setting of 3 means that each object is stored on 3 different replicas.
-This is very important for providing redundancy and fault tolerance.
+This is important for providing redundancy and fault tolerance in production.
+(The default replication factor is 1.)

 This goes hand-in-hand with consistency settings, which determine how many replicas must respond before an operation is considered successful.

-The default replication factor is 1.

 We recommend that you read the [concepts page on replication](../concepts/replication-architecture/index.md) for information on how replication works in Weaviate.
 To specify a replication factor, follow [this how-to](../manage-data/collections.mdx#replication-settings).